lvalnegri/Rtemplate/README.md

 ### *R* Package Worflow

 - Create a [GitHub](https://github.com/lvalnegri/) repository whose name equals the package name.
-Ricordarsi che il nome del pacchetto deve iniziare con una lettera, e può contenere solo lettere, numeri e il punto (*non* usare quindi trattini `-` o sottolineature `_`).
-Il punto viene comunque scoraggiato poiché potrebbe confondersi con il richiamo dei metodi delle classi.
+Remember that a package name must begin with a letter and contain only letters, numbers, and the dot `.` (you then can't use dash `-` or underscore `_`).
+In any case, the dot is discouraged to avoid confusion with classes' methods.

-- Create a new `RStudio` project as *Version Control* \> *git* using the above repository address `https://github.com/lvalnegri/pkgname` (il nome del progetto potrebbe anche essere diverso da quello del pacchetto, ma c'è il pericolo di confondersi e creare problemi in futuro; se possibile, mantenerli uguali).
+- Create a new `RStudio` project as *Version Control* \> *git* using the previous repository address (the project name can be different from the package name, but to avoid possible problems afterwards I'd keep the same writings for both).

 - Call `Rtemplate::create_package()`

 - Ignore *dot* files `.Rbuildignore` and `.Rproj`, then commit.

 - Modify as needed the `DESCRIPTION` file.
 Specifically, write down:
   - `Package`
   - `Date`
   - `Title` must be less than 100 characters!!